LielVaknin/OOP-Project-Pokemon-Game/README.md

  This package contains all classes which implements the Graphical User Interface (Gui) of the game.
  * Frame class extends JFrame and represents the frame contains the game board which painted by the panel.
  * Panel class extends JPanel and represents the panel on which the game board is painted on.
- * LaunchPage class represents the Login frame contains the Login window which painted by the loginPanel.
+ * LaunchPage class represents the frame contains the Login window which painted by the loginPanel.
  * PanelLogin class extends JPanel and represents the panel on which the Login window is painted on.

 ### Our game goal